lantoli/terraform-provider-lantoli/docs/guides/provider-configuration.md

 **Troubleshooting Service Accounts**

-If you encounter a rate limiting error when using Service Accounts, you may see:
+If you encounter a rate limit error when using Service Accounts, you might see:

 ```
 │ Error: error initializing provider: oauth2: cannot fetch token: 429 Too Many Requests
 │ Response: {"detail":"Resource /api/oauth/token is limited to 10 requests every 1 minutes.","error":429,"errorCode":"RATE_LIMITED","parameters":["/api/oauth/token",10,1],"reason":"Too Many Requests"}
 ```

-Atlas enforces rate limiting for each combination of IP address and SA client, see [MongoDB Atlas Service Account Limits](https://www.mongodb.com/docs/manual/reference/limits/#mongodb-atlas-service-account-limits) for more information.
+Atlas enforces rate limiting for each combination of IP address and SA client.
+See [MongoDB Atlas Service Account Limits](https://www.mongodb.com/docs/manual/reference/limits/#mongodb-atlas-service-account-limits) for more information.
 Each Terraform operation generates a new token that is used for the duration of that operation.
 These limits work well for individual development environments.
 For CI pipelines or enterprise environments with shared infrastructure, consider optimizing your configuration using one of these approaches:

-- Contact [MongoDB Support](https://support.mongodb.com/) to request a rate limit increase for your organization
+- Contact [MongoDB Support](https://support.mongodb.com/) to request a rate limit increase for your organization.
-- Create separate Service Accounts for different environments or CI/CD pipelines, as each SA client has its own rate limit quota
+- Create separate Service Accounts for different environments or CI/CD pipelines, as each SA client has its own rate limit quota.
-- Distribute Terraform executions across different IP addresses, since rate limits apply per IP and SA client combination
+- Distribute Terraform executions across different IP addresses, since rate limits apply per IP and SA client combination.
 - Add retry logic to your automation workflows to handle temporary rate limit errors gracefully.

 ### Programmatic Access Key